 What’s the Difference Between Sensitivity and Intolerance?

 When you are sensitive to salicylates your body reacts as if it were experiencing an allergen, and you get an immediate reaction after eating a food.
 When you suffer from an intolerance, the problem is not an immune reaction, it is dose related.
 What that means is that your body can handle a certain amount of salicylates, but at some point it becomes toxic.
 So, for example, you might be able to eat half an apple, but if you the whole apple, you have a reaction, and the reaction may not occur for three days and then it might last two weeks.

-Intolerances can also become chronic problems.
+Preventative guidelines from the Gastro Center of New Jersey issue warnings that, intolerances can also become chronic problems.
 For instance, a person who is exposed day after day to salicylates could develop one of the symptoms mentioned above and then other problems could result.
 The reason why is if you are continually eating an offending food, you are in a sense poisoning yourself, and so over time symptoms increase or change.
 So, for instance, instead of just having achy knee joints you might begin to experience swelling or inflammation in knees.